Jarvood11/Ml-snikers/README.md

 # Ml-snikers

-This snikes model in ML algorithm tensorflow
+This snikers model in ML algorithm tensorflow